altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 He couldn't chase the image of the broken helmets on the fallen soldiers out of his head.

-"Princess..."
+"Princess..."<br/>

 "What?
-It's too late to stop this now okay?"
+It's too late to stop this now okay?"<br/>

 "Yes...
-But please don't force yourself..."
+But please don't force yourself..."<br/>

-"Yes, I promise you."
+"Yes, I promise you."<br/>

 Altina concentrated on the foe before her, speaking to Regis with her back towards him.

 "I will definitely win!
-So follow me!"
+So follow me!"<br/>

 She kicked the ground as she shouted.

 Weingartner waved his iron staff in response.

 "I can't lose either!
-I will not hand the land of Varden Duchy to Belgaria!!"
+I will not hand the land of Varden Duchy to Belgaria!!"<br/>

 "I will change the empire!
-Let me use the fort in order to do that!!"
+Let me use the fort in order to do that!!"<br/>

-"Ugh!?"
+"Ugh!?"<br/>

 Altina raised her sword.